Kadavul Amaitha Medai

 Kadavul Amaitha Medai is a 1979 Indian Tamil-language film directed by S. P. Muthuraman.
 The film stars Sivakumar and Sumithra.
 It was released on 7 September 1979.
-The film was a remake of Telugu film Devudu Chesina Pelli.
+The film was a remake of the 1975 Telugu film Devudu Chesina Pelli.

 Plot

 Boopathi and Laxmi await the return of their son from town, who returns with Radha and tells them that he wants to marry her.
 His parents agree to the marriage, but soon problems arise.